catid/AQLM/catid_readme.md

 You will need access to the Meta-Llama-3-8B-Instruct model.
 You can get access here: https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct  After you have access, continue with the instructions below.

+Set up a https://wandb.ai/ account for monitoring.

-Create a new write token here for uploading later: https://huggingface.co/settings/tokens?new_token=true
+Create a new HuggingFace WRITE token for uploading later: https://huggingface.co/settings/tokens?new_token=true

 Fork these scripts and modify the variables at the top of all the scripts to use your own paths.